My paper maché method for masks, Halloween projects, etc

 For large projects with no tiny details, aluminum foil is a great release agent.
 It will allow you to easily remove the base materials, but some of the foil may be permanently stuck in there; not a big deal.

-My favorite material for building a base is foam board; I buy cheap foam board from the dollar store in bulk and I probably go through a couple hundred 20″ x 30″ sheets a year — and I go through more rolls of masking tape and shipping tape than I care to count!
+My favorite material for building a base is foam board, aka foam core; I buy cheap foam board from the dollar store in bulk and I probably go through a couple hundred 20″ x 30″ sheets a year — and I go through more rolls of masking tape and shipping tape than I care to count!
 I do lots of designing and measuring and cutting and taping to build complex shapes out of foam board, and then I usually cover them in other materials (often tape, newspaper, and bubble wrap) to round them out and pad them out before finally applying several layers of paper maché.
 Take a look around this website and check out a few of my big projects to see how I’ve used foam board and other materials to create different kinds of bases.

 Wallpaper adhesive and other kinds of paste